carlotacb/Event-Organizator/organizator_api/README.md

 # To open the html file with the coverage.
 This command should run in the normal command line inside of this folder
 open htmlcov/index.html
 ```

+To run the tests, if you are using pycharm, with the files saved in the `.run` folder, you can run the tests by using the pycharm interface.

 ## 📝 Documentation for development